Arman-Portfolio/bitcoin_market_analysis_2026/README.md

 # Bitcoin Market Analysis (2026)

 ## Overview
-This project analyzes Bitcoin price movements from January 2026 to present, focusing on identifying crash periods, volume-driven trends, and market recovery behavior.
+This project analyzes Bitcoin price movements from January 2026 to April, focusing on identifying crash periods, volume-driven trends, and market recovery behavior.

 The goal is to understand how price and volume interact to signal panic selling, accumulation, and trend strength.